Your organization will need to have dynamic surveys enabled to use this feature. Click here for more information.

 Answer Paths is a new addition to our tool.
 It replaces the old Logic from element settings and the way it works is inverted from the way Logic does.
 Answer Path uses conditions; when you make a survey element or page conditional it means that by default that element/page will be hidden UNLESS the conditions are met and only then it will be shown to the respondent.
 You can use this to show to the respondents new elements based on their answers either on the same page or another one.

 If you have Dynamic Surveys enabled, when you click on an elements gear icon you will see 'Make conditional...' as below.
-If this is not available for you, you can contact our helpdesk to enable it.

 When you select 'Make conditional', you will be greeted with the following view: